 For the brownies:

-- Butter or spray an 8-inch square baking pan and line with parchment paper or aluminum foil.
+- Butter or spray an 8-inch square baking pan and line it with parchment paper.
 I use a strip wide as the pan and line the bottom and 2 of the sides.

-- Melt butter in a large bowl, preferably glass, in the microwave or over simmering water.
+- Melt 10 tablespoons unsalted butter in a large mixing bowl, preferably glass, in the microwave or over simmering water.

-- Add sugar, sifted cocoa, salt, and vanilla extract, and mix with a hand beater until well mixed.
+- Add 1 ¼ cups granulated sugar, 14 tablespoons unsweetened cocoa powder, sifted, ¼ teaspoon salt and ½ teaspoon vanilla extract, and stir with a whisk until well mixed.

-- Add eggs, one at a time, and beat vigorously until very well mixed.
+- Add 2 cold eggs, one at a time, and whisk until mixed well.

-- Bake for 20 to 25 minutes, until a tester or toothpick comes out with moist crumbs attached.
+- Bake for 20 to 25 minutes until a cake tester or toothpick comes out with moist crumbs attached, not wet.
 The center must jiggle.
 Don't overbake them.
-If in doubt take them out a few minutes sooner than later.
+If in doubt, take them out a few minutes sooner than later.

 - Cover with a layer of chocolate ganache.
 Let harden before cutting.